What are the community ranks?

 Community Post Approval team members can qualify for the Community Sage rank by being active in handling the post approval procedure, by showing an active interest in improving the Developer Forum and finding ways how to tackle the issues as we scale our community further, by being exemplary community members with long track records of contribution and activity on- and off-forum, by showing a high understanding of how the forum works and its community, by being highly trustworthy, by having a good connection and relationship with the community, and showing good moderation traits.
 Note that you must be invited to join the Community Sage rank.
 Whether or not an invite is sent out to a person is determined by the Community Sages and Roblox’s Developer Engagement Team together.

-It is possible to be demoted back to Top Contributor or Member from Community Post Approval.
+It is possible to be demoted back to Top Contributor or Regular from Community Post Approval.
 Most of the time, this will happen upon the member’s request.
 It can also happen if the person either does not seem to be a good fit for the team, or if they are not active enough in maintaining the post approval procedure.
 These criteria are determined by the team and the Community Sages.

 Community Sages are expert and exemplary forum users with long track records of contribution and activity, both on- and off-forum, in the Roblox community.
 This rank is given to users that have shown to have a high understanding of how the forum works and about its community, are highly trustworthy, and show good moderation traits.